 Go for an aimless walk and see where you end up.
 As you walk, pay attention to your surroundings: what do you see, who do you meet?
 On one or two exceptional occasions, I’ve found myself lost somewhere just outside the Bank of England while doing this – a long way from where I set out.
-So do take a map or your phone if you have to be back on time.
-If you can’t get outdoors, maybe you can wander round the building; you never know what you’ll find.
+So do be safe and if necessary take a map or your phone if you have to be back on time.
+If you can’t get outdoors, maybe you can wander around the building; you never know what you’ll find.

 This mindfulness activity is taken from my book Inhale.
 Exhale.
 Repeat.
 I discovered the wonder of getting lost some years ago and have since found it to be a very affordable and intriguing past time.
 Out exploring without a plan, you’re open to serendipity and anything seems possible.

 I recently read The Society of the Spectacle by Guy Debord (1967, France).
 For the most part, the book is about the consumerism that boomed in the post war period.
-Alongside this critique of consumerism was his suggestion that people were becoming ever more obsessed with images, and had begun to put appearances before reality, truth and actual experience.
+Alongside his critique of consumerism was his suggestion that people were becoming ever more obsessed with images, and had begun to put them before reality, truth and actual experience.